HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_05/Check_Points_Ch05.md

 System.out.println("Balance is " + balance);
 ```
-The loop in this second example will never end because continue is used instead of break.
+The loop in this second example will never end because continue is mistakenly used instead of break.